 Tea Suggestion for Writers: Make a steamy cup of white tea like Spirit White to help connect you to the bigger picture.
 Other teas to consider would be blends that contain saffron, lavender, or rose.

-Starting to write your book demands you confront the weakest part of yourself and pull her up onboard your gypsy vardo to seek adventure and complete what could be the most important intellectual journey of our life.
+Starting to write your book demands you confront the weakest part of yourself and pull her up onboard your Romani vardo to seek adventure and complete what could be the most important intellectual journey of your life.

 When I was struggling through my dissertation, a mythology professor of mine (Dr. Patrick Mahaffey) gave me a print of the Hindu elephant God Ganesha.